-It is essential that we create a culture that safeguards and promotes the welfare of our pupils, and creates a safe environment in which our pupils can blossom and thrive.
+It is essential that we create and maintain a culture that safeguards and promotes the welfare of our pupils, and ensures a safe environment in which our pupils can blossom and thrive.
 To assist in achieving this, the Foundation has adopted this Safer Recruitment Policy which applies to everyone who works in our schools, including unpaid volunteers.
-This policy should be read in conjunction with the Foundation's Safeguarding Policy and other relevant policies (including the Staff Code of Conduct/ and Whistleblowing Policy).
+This policy should be read in conjunction with the Foundation's Safeguarding Policy and other relevant policies (including the Staff Code of Conduct and Whistleblowing Policy).

 Any staff who TUPE transfer into the Foundation's staff, will be required to undertake the statutory requirements with regard to safer recruitment checks.
+If staff are transferred under TUPE (gap of three months or less and information complete) information will be passed to the new employer and a note made on the Single Central Record that details have been accepted under TUPE.